Customers outside of North America (USA and Canada) should contact Facet Publishing for purchasing information.

-- Getting started introducing the concepts, ethics and planning stages
+- An introduction to the concepts, ethics, and planning stages of research projects

-- Doing research exploring the literature review, qualitative and quantitative research methods, data analysis and research tools
+- Coverage of the fundamentals of projects, such as literature review, qualitative and quantitative research methods, data analysis, and research tools

-- Impact of research which guides you through writing up your research, putting the results of your research into practice and dissemination to the wider community
+- Pointers on writing up the project, putting the results of the project findings into practice, and disseminating the project to the wider community

 This is the essential handbook for any librarian or information professional who wants to undertake research in the workplace in order to inform their own practice and the wider evidence base for library and information science.
 It’s also a useful guide for undergraduate and postgraduate LIS students undertaking their final year research project.